magento/magento2/app/code/Magento/AdminAdobeIms/README.md

 Examples, how developers can test functionality: curl -X GET "{domain}/rest/V1/customers/2" -H "Authorization: Bearer AddAdobeImsAccessToken" curl -X GET "{domain}/rest/V1/products/24-MB01" -H "Authorization: Bearer AddAdobeImsAccessToken"

+# ACCESS_TOKEN saving in session and validation
+When AdminAdomeIms module is enabled, we check each 10 minutes if ACCESS_TOKEN is still valid.
+For this when admin user login and when session is started, we add 2 extra varibles to the session: token_last_check_time is current time adobe_access_token is ACCESS_TOKEN that we recieve during autorization

+There is a plugin \Magento\AdminAdobeIms\Plugin\BackendAuthSessionPlugin where we check if token_last_check_time was updated 10 min ago.
+If yes, then we make call to IMS to validate access_token.
+If token is valid, value token_last_check_time will be updated to current time and session prolong.
+If token is not valid, session will be destroyed.